ApproxEng/approxeng.input/_sources/addingcontrollers.rst.txt

 - :class:`~approxeng.input.Button` for buttons

 You should take a look at the source for the existing controller classes, i.e.
-:class:`~approxeng.input.xboxone.WirelessXBoxOneSPad` to see how these are used.
+:class:`~approxeng.input.dualshock4.DualShock4` to see how these are used.
 For every control you need to know the event code, for analogue axes you'll also need to know the range of values the controller can produce so the library can normalise these to a -1.0 to 1.0, or 0.0 to 1.0 range.
 Check out the list of :ref:`sname-label` to make your new controller class drop-in compatible with existing code, and let me know about it by raising either a pull request or a